 Cost of a Professional Search

 My company, Trustify, is the only nationwide network of licensed, vetted private investigators.
-Our highly qualified investigators are based on geography and speciality.
-Many of our private investigators specialize in difficult adoption cases, and search and reunions.
+Our highly qualified investigators are based on geography and specialty.
+Many of our private investigators specialize in difficult adoption cases and search and reunions.
 The turn-around time for our services is very quick, based on our hourly payment system (you only pay for the hours you pre-authorize) and the person searching is in full control of the process.
 The investigators typically know after 5 hours whether it will be a simple and quick case or whether it will go on for a longer amount of time.
 Getting that information quickly with a relatively inexpensive investment can help the searching party make an informed decision on how best to move forward.

 Based on when the adoption took place, the amount of time can be 8-10 hours on the low side or up to 30 hours or more on the high side.
 You will get the information within days, and at an hourly cost of $79 an hour, the total cost can go from $600 for quick cases to $2,500 or more for longer, more difficult cases where little information is available on the adoption besides non-identifying information.
-Again, the amount of information and date of the adoption completion play heavily on the amount of hours needed to complete a case.
+Again, the amount of information and date of the adoption completion play heavily on the number of hours needed to complete a case.
 These fees also include adoption databases, typically run at $50-$250.
 The disparity is based on the amount of information the searcher has on the person for whom they wish to locate.
 Most investigators tend to become very good with one database and leverage their expertise to get results quickly.
 However, all good private investigators will utilize an additional database, as well as open sources to confirm the found information is accurate.

 Most other services offer the results back for a “standard” search in months, not days.
-Be sure to inquire about any hidden costs, additional fees and confirmation as to when you will receive a response regarding any update in your search.
+Be sure to inquire about any hidden costs, additional fees, and confirmation as to when you will receive a response regarding any update in your search.
 Do your homework and research as much as you can about a search firm or adoption search professional.

 Ad-Hoc Reunion Support